Diggin' in the Dirt

 "Diggin' in the Dirt" is a song by Swiss recording artist Stefanie Heinzmann.
 It was written by Martin Fliegenschmidt, Claudio Pagonis, Matthias Hass, and Herbie Crichlow, while production was overseen by Fliegenschmidt, Pagonis and Kiko Masbaum.
 The song was released as the first single from her third self-titled album, Stefanie Heinzmann (2012) and became a top ten hit in Switzerland.
+The song featured on Just Dance 4.

 Background

 "Diggin' in the Dirt" was written by Martin Fliegenschmidt, Claudio Pagonis, Matthias Hass, and Herbie Crichlow and originated at a songwriting camp in Cologne, held to curate tracks for Heinzmann's third studio album.
 Production on the track was overseen by Fliegenschmidt, Pagonis, and Kiko Masbaum.
 Lyrically, the song describes Heinzmann's journey from psychiatric care to a carefree and happy life.

 Chart performance

 "Diggin' in the Dirt" would become Heinzmann's biggest-selling since her debut with "My Man Is a Mean Man" (2008).
 In Switzerland, the song debuted at number seven on the Swiss Singles Chart, for the issue dated 4 March 2012.
 In second week, the single dropped to number 16, but eventually reached a new peak at number six in its third week.
 Still in 2012, "Diggin' in the Dirt" was certified platinum by the International Federation of the Phonographic Industry (IFPI).